gengteng/rust-assistant/README.md

 ## Conversation starters

-* What is borrowing in Rust?
+* What are the changes in the latest version of Rust?
-* How to use Cargo for Rust projects?
+* How do I use serde crate for JSON serialization?
-* Explain Rust's pattern matching.
+* Can you analyze the source code of the tokio crate?
-* Optimizing Rust code for performance.
+* What are the common dependencies for asynchronous programming in Rust?

 ## Knowledge